early years

 England has some of the highest quality childcare provision in the world, with 96% of early years settings rated by Ofsted as good or outstanding.
 But we recognise that childcare is also one of the biggest costs facing working families …

-Hundreds of thousands more working parents will be supported through an extension of the free childcare on offer, more than doubling the current support in place.
-This will help mums in particular to stay in work and keep the economy …
+Hundreds of thousands more working parents will be supported through an extension of the government funded childcare on offer, more than doubling the current support in place.
+This will help mums in particular to stay in work and keep the …

 The first five years of a child’s life are pivotal in their early learning and development High-quality early learning along with chatting, playing and reading at home provide the foundation children need to make the most of their abilities and …